Cec-Krem/BlockDisplayEditor/README.md

 - Lock/Unlock : locks or unlocks a block display ; when locked, the block display cannot be modified or deleted with tools or commands (from this plugin) and makes different particles when players have the tools on them (scrape particles).

 ## Permissions
 Every command as well as the tools need permissions to be used.
-Everything is detailed in the plugin.yml.
+Everything is detailed in the plugin.yml file.

 # Questions
 ## Why is the interaction only moving with the move tool ?